Flottegurke/dotfiles/README.md

 If, now a kernal pannic (Blue screen) appears, restart the computer and select `Advanced options for Arch Linux` and then `Save/Faalback mode`.
 After then logging in into your account, and restarting the PC, averything should now work normaly.

+## OS - Configuration
+This is a short explenation on how to apply the dotfiles, and further optimise the PC.

+### GRUB optimisations
+To not have to wait 5 seconds for grub to autostart Arch, you can change the timeout by edditing the grub configuration file (`sudo nano /etc/default/grub`) and setting the `GRUB_TIMEOUT` to somthing like `2` seconds.